Complete Book Marketing Plan

 The Book Marketing Plan

-Your marketing strategy will have to be unique to you, your goals, and your work.
-There is no single ‘answer’ that will magically help sell your book.
-What we have in this guide are the best practices and tools to use in your marketing efforts.
+Your marketing strategy must be unique to you, your goals, and the type of content you create.
+No single answer will magically help sell your book.
+This guide provides best practices and tools for your marketing efforts.

 Before we get into the nuts and bolts, here are the stages of the marketing plan.

-Learn about your genre, competition, and publishing options.
+1. Market Research – Learn about your genre, competition, audience, and publishing options.

-Find guest blogging opportunities, get published online, and develop a personal brand.
+2. Audience Building – Find guest blogging opportunities, get published online, and develop an author brand.

-Build hype with your audience, fundraise and prepare your products and services.
+4. Pre-Launch – Build hype with your audience, sell pre-orders, and prepare your products and services.

 Market Research